droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 ### Activate the plugin with `catalog.json`

 You need to update `catalog.json` to activate your plugin.
-Add the name of the plugin `"sample-logger"` to the `"plugins"` list under the dataset, like:
+Insert the name of the plugin `"sample-logger"` to the `"plugins"` list under the dataset, like:

 catalog.json: